 Improving the energy efficiency of our buildings will make a difference to our electricity usage.
-This may be through making changes in our current premises or moving to a building with a better NABERS | NZ rating.
-We also need to think about the way we use our offices.
+This may be through making changes in our current premises or moving to a building with a better NABERS|NZ rating.
+We also need to think about the way we use our offices and what flexible working looks like going forward.